AI: the next level of customer support?

 One day, AI may be so advanced that it will self-manage and require only cursory input from humans.
 But in reality, this will remain a pipe dream until it becomes a reality, so there’s no point planning for an eventuality that might never happen.

 A more realistic future for customer support is advanced automation supported by AI.
-And to learn how to take advantage of customer support automation, read part 2 of this blog by clicking the button below.
+And to learn how to take advantage of customer support automation, find out the three pillars your business must have in place by clicking below.